denizTutuncu/SolanaPackage/README.md

 # Solana Swift SDK

 ## Solana Package Framework & Solana Package UI Framework & TREA iOS App
-#### The Solana Swift SDK is a collection of Swift modules that enables developers to interact with the Solana Blockchain in their iOS, macOS, tvOS, and watchOS apps.
-The SDK contains two main modules:
+#### The Solana Swift SDK is a collection of Swift modules that enable developers to interact with any blockchain, beginning with Solana, within their macOS, iOS, watchOS, and tvOS applications.
+Currently, the SDK comprises two primary modules, with plans for expansion to include a third module:

 #### Core Module:
-This module contains the core models required to interact with the Solana Blockchain, with a networking layer that communicates with the blockchain and a data persistent layer that uses Core Data for domain models and Keychain for critical information such as private key and wallet details.
-These models include Wallet, Balance and Transaction models.
-The Core module provides functionalities like creating a wallet, querying balance, and sending/receiving SOL via the networking layer, while utilizing Core Data to persist domain models and Keychain to securely store critical information.
+This module contains the core models required to interact with any Blockchain, starting with Solana.
+It includes a networking layer that communicates with any blockchain and a data persistent layer that uses file-based storage for codable models such as public keys and keychain storage for critical information such as private keys.
+These public models currently include Public Keys but are open for extensions, such as wallet details like balance and transaction models.
+The Core module provides functionalities like creating a wallet (public and private key) from a seed phrase, querying balance and transactions, and receiving/sending SOL.

 Additionally, Presentation modules support localization for four different languages: English, Portuguese, Greek, and Turkish.
 However, these modules are designed to be easily extensible, allowing new languages to be added with ease.
 This enables a wider range of users to interact with the Solana Blockchain using this module in their preferred language.